-Our FY20 professional development offerings primarily focused on assisting teachers, school staff and adult service staff to instruct and assist all learners.
-In addition to providing in-service training for our own staff on CPR/First Aid, Mandated Reporting, Civil Rights, CPI and PMT non-violent crisis intervention.
-RBT and Cultural Proficiency/Recognizing Implicit Bias, SMEC provided a wide variety of professional development opportunities to 395 faculty and staff from 29 school districts throughout Southeastern Massachusetts during the year.
-In addition, we sent our own training consultants to go out into districts to provide onsite staff training for many additional district educators on the topics of Leading Educational Access Project (LEAP), Executive Functioning and De-Escalation.
+Operating schools and human services under a pandemic increased the amount of stress and anxiety amongst students, consumers, families and staff.
+Our FY21 professional development offerings primarily focused on assisting teachers, school staff and adult service staff to get back to in-person instruction, and to teach and assist everyone with tools to manage stress and anxiety while getting back to teaching and learning.
+In addition to providing in-service training for our own staff on Covid protocols/procedures, Suicide Prevention, CPR/First Aid, Mandated Reporting, Civil Rights, CPI and PMT non-violent crisis intervention, RBT and Cultural Proficiency/Recognizing Implicit Bias, SMEC provided a wide variety of professional development opportunities to 367 faculty and staff from 84 school districts, charter schools, and other Collaboratives throughout Massachusetts during the year, as well as staff from several private schools.
+In addition, our own training consultants provided onsite staff training and consultation for many additional district educators.

-Courses offered for outside educators at SMEC's training site included Sheltered English Immersion (SEI) instruction including endorsement courses for both regular and vocational educators as well as workshops leading to PDPs in SEI required for DESE relicensure, an Overview of Student Disabilities, Transition Planning, Initial and Refresher courses in CPI Non-Violent Crisis Prevention, Mindfulness in the Classroom, Restorative Circles of Justice, the Great Paraprofessional, IEP Writing Strategies, Educator Mentoring, Social Emotional Learning, and a content specific workshop for Fine Arts teachers.
-In addition, when schools closed due to the Covid-19 pandemic, we offered instruction in Teletherapy, Google Classroom Instruction and Effective Online Schooling.
+Courses offered for outside educators during FY21 included Sheltered English Immersion (SEI) instruction including endorsement courses for regular and vocational educators and administrators as well as workshops leading to PDPs in SEI as required for DESE re-licensure, an Overview of Student Disabilities, Reducing Anxiety and the Neuroscience of Anxiety, Instruction to Students with Diverse Learning Styles, IEP Writing Strategies, Parapro Preparation, Educator Mentoring, Social Emotional Learning, and Executive Functioning.

-In addition to staff training, SMEC also offered workshops for parents and guardians on topics such as Mindfulness, Relaxation Techniques, Transition Planning, Financial Planning, and tips for using various online learning platforms, as well as an online SAT math preparation course held in the spring for high school students.
-We also held several family engagement events throughout the year including movie nights, a family appreciation spaghetti dinner and a wellness walkathon.
+In addition to staff training, SMEC also offered workshops for parents and guardians on topics such as Social Security/Benefit Planning, Turning Adversity into Strength, Managing Challenging Behavior and tips for using various online learning platforms such as Google Classroom.
+We also held several family engagement events throughout the year including a wellness walkathon and virtual auction.

-SMEC is a participant in the Southeast Collaborative Regional Organization (SCRO) and collaborated with other SCRO members to provide training and resources to districts from throughout the southeastern part of the state and also cohosted the Special Education Symposium, a two-day annual event focusing on student mental health in December, 2019.
+SMEC is a participant in the Southeast Collaborative Regional Organization (SCRO) and collaborated with other SCRO members to provide virtual training and resources to districts from throughout the southeastern part of the state.
 The SCRO serves as the MA Organization of Educational Collaborative's (MOEC's) regional group representing the eight Educational Collaboratives in the southeastern part of the state.

 SMEC is one of only two regional sites in Massachusetts authorized to administer the Parapro examination through the Educational Testing Service.
 Employment as a paraprofessional in Title One schools and most other public school districts in Massachusetts requires either a minimum of an Associate's Degree/Equivalent or a passing score on the Parapro assessment.
 SMEC offers both the test administration and an optional Parapro test preparation workshop.
-94 individuals took the Parapro test through SMEC during FY20 prior to the shutdown caused by the Covid-19 pandemic.
+122 individuals representing 21 different districts took the Parapro test in-person at SMEC during FY21.